kikwik/gmap-bundle/README.md

   - `data-map-remote-markers` an url from which load markers in json format
   - `data-map-search-address` the css selector of the input text used to center the map
   - `data-map-search-submit` the css selector of the submit button used to center the map
-  - `data-map-search-zoom` the zoom level after a successful address search
   - `data-map-street-view` the css selector of the element that will contain the street view
   - `data-map-street-view-position` a json string that represent a LatLngLiteral